Cars and Electric vehicles for Low Emission Zone

-- Which equipment do I use for deliveries in a low emission zone?
+- Which configuration do I use for deliveries in a low emission zone?

 What are the benefits of electric vehicles in low emission zones?

 Very often, permission to access low emission zones is free, depending on the regulation of the appropriate LEZ.
-For example, in the LEZ in Rome, permission is free.
 When entering low emission zones, these are generally located in the historic centre of a city and as such, there are plenty of shops, open air markets and bars with people very close to vehicles which, while in transit, release a high amount of exhaust gases.
 With electric vans, no emissions are released that affect customers at the bars and the outdoor markets.
-The Alkè XT electric truck is very compact and it is very easy to find parking.
-The Alkè electrical vehicles are also very narrow and while parked, allow other vehicles to pass without difficulty, including large vehicles such as shuttle buses.
+The Alkè ATX electric truck is very compact and it is very easy to find parking.
+The Alkè electric vehicles are also very narrow and while parked, allow other vehicles to pass without difficulty.

-If I have an electric truck, can I enter any LEZ?
+If I have an electric vehicle, can I enter any LEZ?

-In Italy, for example, there is no single national directive, but in principle, after the commercial electric vehicle has been registered, a scan of the registration documents for the electrical vehicle must be sent off along with application to the offices of the appropriate LEZ.
+There is no single regulation at European level, but in principle it is sufficient to apply to the offices of the appropriate LEZ.
 Obtaining permission to enter the restricted traffic area is mandatory.
 Failure to do so, even if you have an electric vehicle, when the LEZ zone is accessed, may result in a fine.
 Permission is required for each individual LEZ.
 Here it is possible to find an overview of the limited traffic areas in the various European countries: Green-Zones.eu.

 With electric vans, is it possible to enter a LEZ 24/7?